Triplesee/Large-Multimodal-Model/documents/LMM Introduction.md

 is doing a good job.
 However, it is fairly complex with many steps.
 The training needs a lot of data and time which is very expensive.

-On the other hand, MLLM attracted a lot of attention because it
+On the other hand, LMM attracted a lot of attention because it

 You might have watched a nice video a few weeks ago called "Multimodal Generative AI Demystified".
 The Multimodal models mentioned in that video includes many types of input and many types of output.